zbalkan/zbalkan.github.io/_posts/2024-12-04-detect-ps-profile-changes.md

 ### What to expect

-After configuring the rules and allowing the system to monitor changes, you should start receiving alerts in Wazuh when modifications are detected.
+Once the rules are configured and the system is monitoring changes, Wazuh will begin generating alerts for detected modifications.
 For example:

-- An alert may indicate a modification to `$PROFILE` in the scopes you have defined.
+- Alerts may indicate a modification to `$PROFILE` within the defined scopes.
-- Registry changes to Sysmon's configuration parameters will also be flagged, helping you detect potential tampering with logging mechanisms.
+- Registry changes to Sysmon's configuration parameters will also trigger alerts, aiding in the detection of potential tampering with logging mechanisms.

-Now, it is up to you to refine these rules further and build more relevant detections tailored to your environment.
-Ensure that detected changes are investigated promptly, and legitimate updates are documented to avoid false positives.

 <img src="/assets/wazuh-fim-profile.png" width="600" alt="Voila!">

+Next, refine these rules and create more tailored detections specific to your environment.
+Investigate detected changes promptly and document legitimate updates to minimize false positives.